BjarkeHautop/bayesSSM/README.md

 While there are several alternative packages available for performing Particle MCMC, bayesSSM is designed to be simple and easy to use.
-It was developed as a procrastination task during my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
+It was alongside my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
 Everything is written in R, so performance is not the best.

 ## Installation